-To the dance world's delight, the long-anticipated High Strung Free Dance hit select theaters earlier this month.
+To the dance world's delight, the long-anticipated High Strung Free Dance is officially available in retail stores, other VOD stores, Amazon and iTunes.
 The film tells the personal and professional story of a young ballerina (played by Juliet Doherty) who books a new Broadway show called Free Dance.
 It's produced by Michael and Janeen Damian—the creators of 2016's High Strung, starring Keenan Kampa—and is choreographed by Tyce Diorio and SFB soloist Myles Thatcher.

 Here, Diorio shares a bit of his experience choreographing the show and gives some sage advice for educating the next generation of artists.